-- Practical demonstration: Working in groups of four, students draw on past learning for demonstrating assertiveness skills and practice their skills in an AoD context.
-Two student role play one being assertive, the other the aggressor (or other role) see copy template of possible scenarios.
+- 2. Sticks up for him/herself - 3.
+Doesn't put others down - 4.
+Uses eye contact - 5.
+Can express his/her thoughts and feelings - Shows high confidence and high selfesteem - 7.
+Can say no - 8.
+Respects him/herself and others. - Instruct students to write a definition of assertiveness in the learning journal using these ideas from their drawings. - Practical demonstration: Explain to students the requirements of the practical demonstration of assertiveness skills and the peer assessment process. - Practical demonstration: Working in groups of four, students draw on past learning for demonstrating assertiveness skills and practice their skills in an AoD context.
+Two student role play - one being assertive, the other the aggressor (or other role) - see copy template of possible scenarios.
 These can be adapted or replaced.
-The other two complete the peer assessment sheet recording each feature of assertiveness when it is demonstrated by the speaker/role player. - Students rotate role play and peer assessment roles until the assessment has been completed for all students in the group. - Students contribute ideas to the summary questions for the activity.
+The other two complete the peer assessment sheet recording each feature of assertiveness when it is demonstrated by the speaker/role player. - Students rotate role play and peer assessment roles until the assessment has been completed for all students in the group. - Students contribute ideas to the summary questions for the activity. - Summarise the lesson with a question like: 'how does learning to be assertive contribute to wellbeing'?

-Student's own definition of assertiveness and (image) of drawing depicting aspects of assertiveness, along with the peer assessment sheet of the assertiveness demonstration, are filed in the learning journal.
+Student learning journal entry: Student's own definition of assertiveness and (image) of drawing depicting aspects of assertiveness, along with the peer assessment sheet of the assertiveness demonstration, are filed in the learning journal.

-Extending this activity to meet NZC Level 6 / NCEA Level 1 This activity could be adapted and incorporated for use as part of the assessment for Achievement Standard AS907973 Demonstrate understanding of interpersonal skills used to enhance relationships (Health 1.4), and/or Achievement Stand AS90974 Demonstrate understanding of strategies for promoting positive sexuality (Health 1.5).
+Level 1: This activity could be adapted and incorporated for use as part of the assessment for Achievement Standard AS907973 Demonstrate understanding of interpersonal skills used to enhance relationships (Health 1.4), and/or Achievement Stand AS90974 Demonstrate understanding of strategies for promoting positive sexuality (Health 1.5).

-Assessment of skills demonstration need not be an onerous task for the teacher.
+Teacher knowledge and pedagogy: Assessment of skills demonstration need not be an onerous task for the teacher.
 Peer assessment enables students to take responsibility for their own and others' learning.
 Alternatively, a video recording of an assertiveness demonstration could be made on the student's own digital device and included in the student's learning journal, allowing the teacher to view these at a suitable time (which may be useful for achievement standard assessment).

-How well did students demonstrate assertiveness skills?
-Is there a need to repeat the activity in a different context at a later stage of the health eduation programme or could the focus be shifted to an overall problem solving process which includes being assertive?
+Teacher's evaluation of the activity: How well did students demonstrate assertiveness skills?
+Is there a need to repeat the activity in a different context at a later stage of the health education programme or could the focus be shifted to an overall problem solving process which includes being assertive?